dimadinev/gallery_page_template/README.md

 You need to add the path to a loader image such as a small spinner GIF

 > Line 105 - `<img id="loader" src="path to loader image" />`

+This is being used for the gallery pages on http://www.markmackayphotography.com/